23jinny/pubstyle/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request on the project's repository (link to be added).
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details on how to get started.

 ## License